CrackerCat/Pwny/src/apple_ios/README.md

 # iOS Pwny

-This is a Pwny source code for Apple iOS.
+This is a source code of Pwny for Apple iOS.